 Symptoms of thyroid disease may include fatigue, weight gain, acne, hair loss and trouble swallowing.
 While the condition is common, it often goes undiagnosed and can lead to more serious health concerns like high cholesterol, heart disease, low energy and an overall decreased quality of life.

 To screen for thyroid disease, Dr. Mazza typically orders blood work and conducts and ultrasound in the office.
-If an biopsy is needed, she also has the ability to perform that in the office, eliminating the need to travel to another facility.
+If an ultrasound-guided fine-needle aspiration (FNA), or biopsy, is needed, she has the ability to perform that in the office, eliminating the need to travel to another facility.
+Dr. Mazza also offers a unique service for appropriate patients known as ethanol ablation (EA) of thyroid nodules.

 Once the exact condition is pinpointed, there are a variety of medications that will help fine tune the thyroid level.
 While thyroid disease is a life-long condition, most cases are very treatable and manageable.